caillouc/caillouc/README.md

 - 👀 I’m interested in computer science, security, network and hardware
 - 🌱 I’m currently learning Cyber Security at Masters level at EPFL and ETHZ
 - 💞️ I’m looking to collaborate on anything interesting
-- 📫 How to reach me : pierre.clsn@gmail.com
+- 📫 How to reach me : pierre@clsn.fr

 <!---
 caillouc/caillouc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.